top of page

 Gulet cruises (wooden yachts) route Bodrum-Marmaris-Fethiye 7 days, cabin for 8-12 people $700-1,050 with meals.

-Cultural rest in Turkey is concentrated in Istanbul and historic cities.
+Cultural tourism in Turkey is concentrated in Istanbul and historic cities.

 Museums: Archaeological Museum of Istanbul (1 million exhibits), Mevlana Museum in Konya (dervishes), Goreme Open Air Museum in Cappadocia (10th-12th century cave churches with frescoes).